To teach our youth of today to embrace and understand the power of their bodies in a healthy way.

 Within the group many realise they may be stronger, faster or more flexible, but it’s great to see the youths work together and embrace themselves and their friends to encourage each other.

-The junior training is available for anyone wanting to:
+The youth training is available for anyone wanting to:

 - feel better within themselves